 PSPP faculty are very research active.
-Departmental research expenditures for FY07 were \$3,153,408.
+Departmental research expenditures for FY06 were \$3,363,733.
 Our faculty produce, evaluate and release varieties of crop plants (unique in the state); investigate organisms producing diseases in plants and the control of such diseases (unique in the state); explore plant production methods and various aspects of horticulture (unique in the state), and research basic aspects of plant and plant pathogen biology, including activity in the fields of systematics, physiology, molecular biology, genetics, and natural products.
-We have active graduate programs in Plant Sciences, Plant Genetics, Plant Pathology and Entomology, currently with 20 students.
+We have active graduate programs in Plant Sciences, Plant Genetics, Plant Pathology, and Entomology, currently with 21 students.

 The department serves an important role in outreach/extension, with every member of the faculty expected to communicate his/her research findings to the citizens of Montana outside a formal classroom setting.
-We house several units that serve the state agricultural community, including the Seed Potato Certification Program, the Cereal Quality Lab, the Seed Testing Lab, Seed Certification Program, Foundation Seed and the Disease and Insect Diagnostic Clinics (funded in part by the Department of Homeland Security).
-Our presence is felt in every corner of the
+We house several units that serve the state agricultural community, including the Seed Potato Certification Program, the Cereal Quality Lab, the Seed Testing Lab, Seed Certification Program and Foundation Seed.
+Our presence is felt in every corner of the state.
+Our extension specialists emphasize interactions with grain, potato and sugar beet growers, as well as retailers, wholesalers and producers of horticultural products and landowners.

-Departmental Base Budget Overview Department Animal and Range Scie ences Executive Provost Index 412400 Program 01 Base Budgets : 10-Year % 1998 1999 2000 2001 2002 2003 2004 2005 2006 2007 2008 Change 492,562 437,052 525,778 533,143 513,412 537,114 564,712 570,434 617,501 628,418 636,371 29.20%
+Departmental Base Budget Overview Department Animal and l Range Sci ences Executive Provost Index 412400 Program 01 Base Budgets : • • 10-Year % 2000 2001 2002 2003 2004 2005 2006 2007 2008 2009 Change 525,778 533,143 513,412 537,114 564,712 570,434 617,501 628,418 636,371 662,251 25.96%

-The mission of the Department of Animal and Range Sciences is the scholarly discovery and dissemination of science and technology supporting livestock, rangelands, and other renewable natural resources in socially-acceptable, and economically- and ecologically-sustainable systems.
+The mission of the Department of Animal and Range Sciences is the scholarly discovery and dissemination of science and technology supporting livestock, rangelands, and other renewable natural resources in socially-acceptable and economically- and ecologically-sustainable systems.
 The Department strives to be a regional leader in applied, integrated range livestock education, research, and service.